executors/executors/explanatory.md

-their associated contexts are known in advance, clients may use contexts to reason about underlying execution resources in order to make choices about where to create execution agents. \textcolor{red}{The rationale for context access needs a better explanation.} Because `inline_executor` is such a simple example, it serves as its own execution context and simply returns a reference to itself.
+their associated contexts are known in advance, clients may use contexts to reason about underlying execution resources in order to make choices about where to create execution agents. \textcolor{red}{The rationale for context access needs a better explanation, especially about how generic functions
+    could make use of context introspection.} Because `inline_executor` is such a simple example, it serves as its own execution context and simply returns a reference to itself.
 In general, the result of `.context` must be an `EqualityComparable` type, and more sophisticated executors will return some other object:

     class thread_pool_executor {
       private: